First published in June, 2010,

 Here is another edition of the same metrical psalter plus a few other metrical psalters at Amazon:

-Some of these have the older form of English which I love, being a fan of the Authorized King James Version of the Bible, but the majority of books listed on this page are in modern English.
+Some of these have the older form of English which I love, being a fan of the Authorized King James Version of the Bible, but the majority of books listed here are in modern English.

 One very old form of chanting is called plainsong, which has been around since the early centuries of the Christian Church, if not earlier.
 It is possible that parts of plainsong chants we have today came from the synagogue chants which were familiar to Jesus.
 Plainsong is also called Plainchant.
 Gregorian Chant is a form of plainsong.